Isaac Buckley-Ricketts: Southport

+Warrington Town

+On 30 June 2022, Buckley-Ricketts joined Warrington Town on a permanent deal.
+In his first season with the club, he helped his side to promotion through the play-offs, scoring a late goal in the play-off final to defeat Bamber Bridge.

+The 2023–24 season saw Buckley-Ricketts' best individual season to date, being named in the National League North Team of the Year following a tally of fifteen goals.

+Curzon Ashton

+On 1 July 2024, Buckley-Ricketts joined National League North rivals Curzon Ashton.

+Macclesfield

+On 17 May 2025, Buckley-Ricketts joined newly promoted National League North side Macclesfield for an undisclosed fee.

 International career

 After being called up by England U18, Buckley-Ricketts made his England U18 debut on 23 March 2016, playing 74 minutes before being substituted, in a 3–2 win over Austria U18.
 He went on to make four appearances for the side.

 He made his England U19 debut on 1 September 2016, coming on as a late substitute in a 1–1 draw against Netherlands U19.
 He then scored his first England U19 goal, as well as setting up one of the goals, in a 5–1 win over Belarus U19 on 27 March 2017.
 Buckley-Ricketts was in the team that won the 2017 UEFA European Under-19 Championship in Georgia, managed by Keith Downing.
 He went on to make 12 appearances and scored once for the England U19 side.

 Buckley-Ricketts made his England U20 debut on 31 August 2017, in a 3–0 win over the Netherlands U20.
 He then scored his first goals for England U20 in a 5–1 win over Italy U20.